 What You Should Know About Graduating From Community College in New Jersey

 When researching community college programs in New Jersey, you may want to look at some of the highest-paying career fields for associate degree graduates.
-Air traffic controllers and radiation therapists can earn upwards of $100,000 per year, with dental hygienists and nuclear medicine technologists close behind.
-Web developers are also on the list of highest earners.
+Radiation therapists and nuclear medicine technologists can earn upwards of $100,000 per year, with funeral home managers and MRI technologists close behind.

 Jobs with the highest number of projected openings is another factor to consider.
 Preschool teachers are needed in New Jersey, along with paralegals and legal assistants.
-There are also plenty of openings for human resources assistants and computer network support specialists.
+There are also plenty of openings for human resources assistants and dental hygienists.

 Declining employment is another helpful statistic to know.
-New Jersey broadcast technicians are in decline, as are desktop publishers.
-Even though there is currently a high number of openings for human resources assistants, it’s one of the career fields with a fast decline rate.
+New Jersey nuclear technicians are in decline, as are desktop publishers.
+Legal support work is also one of the career fields with a fast decline rate.

 Part of your research of New Jersey community colleges should include financial aid.
 Below, we’ve listed some of the best state and federal online resources with information about financial assistance for two-year programs.